Product

 FAQs

-• What is the SaaS quick ratio?
+• What is the SaaS quick ratio and why does it matter for subscription businesses?

 A SaaS quick ratio of 4 or higher is generally considered healthy for early-stage companies focused on aggressive growth.